wmkthi/Tensorflow/Image classification with SVHN Dataset/README.txt

 NIPS Workshop on Deep Learning and Unsupervised Feature Learning, 2011.

-The  goal was to develop an end-to-end workflow for building, training, validating, evaluating and saving a neural network that classifies a real-world image into one of ten classes.
+The  goal was to develop an end-to-end workflow for building, training, validating, evaluating and saving a neural network that classifies a real-world image into one of ten classes..